Find

 Question five

-Is my interpretation of the problem to solve logical that can be validated using computer simulation?
+Is my interpretation of the problem to solve logical can be validated using computer simulation?

 Question 4